 Ideas for Raising Awareness on June 15th

-Elder Abuse Ontario encourages everyone to get involved to participate in helping to raise awareness about World Elder Abuse Awareness Day including organizations such as senior centres, Long-Term Care Homes, Retirement Homes, hospitals, and individuals.
+Elder Abuse Prevention Ontario encourages everyone to participate in helping to raise awareness about World Elder Abuse Awareness Day.
 A variety of events and activities can be planned by organizations and individuals alike.
-Below are examples of ideas about possible activities to plan: Register Your Event
+Below are examples of ideas and activities to organize for WEAAD 2020.

-- Send a press release, hold a press conference, or submit an editorial to discuss elder abuse awareness and prevention efforts.
+- Send a press release, or submit an Editorial to discuss elder abuse issues and a call for action.

-- Be a guest speaker on elder abuse for a local radio show to discuss key issues affecting older adults.
+- Be a guest speaker on a local radio show to discuss key issues affecting older adults.

 WEAAD Planning Tool Kit

 The International Network for the Prevention of Elder Abuse developed a World Elder Abuse Awareness Day Toolkit and a Resource Library of materials to help individuals, organizations and communities throughout the world plan activities/events to raise awareness about WEAAD.

 The Toolkit was originally developed as a partnership involving the International Network for the Prevention of Elder Abuse (INPEA), the Canadian Network for the Prevention of Elder Abuse (CNPEA) & International Federation on Ageing (IFA).
 View INPEA resources.